-- Your self-care activities, eg. preparing for your day before you come to campus - Support to develop independent living skills - Support for your personal needs (eating, drinking, toileting) - Mentor support for managing your study load - Getting to and from the campus - Therapeutic support and treatment - Technology and apps that are necessary for you to be able to communicate in educational settings and the community - Equipment and supports that assist with navigating and participating in the education or training environment, for example: - Joining clubs and societies, going to the cafeteria, joining in orientation activities, attending society meetings for the first few times, attending society meetings for the first few times, engaging with union activities and support - Communicating with academic and support staff.
+- Personal care support for toileting and eating - Your self-care activities, eg. getting ready for your day before you go to campus - Support for independent living skills, such as transport training - Support for organising and managing your study load - Getting to and from the campus, including the use of public transport - Access to therapeutic services and supports - Technology and apps that are necessary for you to be able to communicate in educational settings and the community - Equipment and supports that assist with navigating and participating in the education or training environment, for example: - Joining appropriate clubs and societies, going to the cafeteria, participating in orientation activities, attending society meetings for the first few times, engaging with union activities and support - Identifying when you need to communicate with academic and support staff - Strategies for managing group work.